 “A participant with limited mobility can climb steps with the help of an exoskeleton.”

 Photo from ETH Zurich / Alessandro Della Bella

 So I implore, and urge each and every one of you to tune in on the 8th October.
-To visualise the latest in assistive device technology, to celebrate cutting edge scientific research, to marvel at sporting competition, to see how man and machine can coexist to enable ability, and finally to have a human conversation about the challenges of disability.
+To visualise the latest in assistive device technology, to celebrate cutting-edge scientific research, to marvel at the sporting competition, to see how man and machine can coexist to enable ability, and finally to have a human conversation about the challenges of disability.
 Here are the important links!